MobileChromeApps/mobile-chrome-apps/README.md

 To view which Chrome APIs are supported on mobile, visit the [API Status](docs/APIStatus.md) page.

-Use the [ChromeADT](docs/ChromeADT.md) to preview your Chrome App on an Android device without the toolchain if you're in a hurry.
+And if you're in a hurry, use the [Chrome ADT](docs/ChromeADT.md) to preview your Chrome App on an Android device without the toolchain.

 _**Let's get started.
 Continue to [Step 1: Install your development tools &raquo;](docs/Installation.md)**_